Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/25/2025</td>
+<td align="center">1/26/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G14UVJ89N/the-joyous-tidings-you-all-bring">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW0P59/the-dawn-of-the-departure">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Consulting Naka, Yuki decides to select a birthday gift for Hitoyoshi.
-Meanwhile, Riko manages to<br>wake up Hitoyoshi.
-Filled with fear and anxiety, he worries about what his dad would<br>think of the real Yuki as he's about to face his biggest challenge.</p>
+<p align="center">Reflejo is brought to the brink of death using the unleashed power of the Thorn.<br>Viole (Bam) finds himself in a difficult position.
+But thanks to quick thinking from Khun<br>and Rak and Endorsi’s Bongbong, they successfully escape.
+Their companions gather one after another and<br>all leave the arena on the Wolhaiksong floating ship as the turbulent Workshop Battle finally<br>comes to a close...</p>
 </td>
 </tr>
 </table>